mienaikoe/ziyu/Chapters/4-0-Part4.md

 # Part IV: Linyu

 _All are welcome in the house of knowledge._

 _So far as their consciousness is sustained._

+&nbsp;

-_One must only observe_
+_You must only observe_

 _And in observing, observe._

+&nbsp;

-_Truth shall be theirs forever._
+_The truth shall be yours forever._

+&nbsp;

-- Philosopher Lanre um Shaki, Day 15,988 after the Fifth Cold
+— Philosopher Lanre um Shaki, Day 15,988 after the Fifth Cold